What if my employer lied to me or made false statements to get me to take a job?

 It shall be unlawful for any person, partnership, company, corporation, association, or organization of any kind, doing business in this state, directly or through any agent or attorney, to induce, influence, persuade, or engage any person to change from one place to another in this state, or to change from any place in any state, territory, or country to any place in this state, to work in any branch of labor through or by means of knowingly false representations, whether spoken, written, or advertised in printed form, concerning the kind or character of such work, the compensation therefor, the sanitary conditions relating to or surrounding it, or failure to state in any advertisement, proposal, or contract for the employment that there is a strike or lockout at the place of the proposed employment, when in fact such strike or lockout then actually exists in such employment at such place.
 Any such unlawful acts shall be deemed a false advertisement or misrepresentation for the purposes of this section and section 181.65.

-If you left your old job and moved to take a new job only to have your employer change the terms or conditions of the new job (like pay, duties, responsibilities, position, or location), call us today for a free consultation.
+If you left your old job and moved to take a new job only to have your employer change the terms or conditions of the new job (like pay, duties, responsibilities, position, or location), call us today.
 You don’t have to be a victim.
 The law allows you to get compensation, including lost wages, emotional distress, and attorney fees and costs.